 Within each 3G platform, we are able to modify the peptide sequence in order to customise the performance of peptides in various ways.
 For example, to make them better at inducing resistance to pests and diseases in plants, to improve the tolerance of plants to drought or to accelerate root growth.
 Furthermore, we can optimise the physical and chemical stability of peptides, so that they are stable in mixtures with agrochemicals.
 Our 3G peptides are designed to be combined with standard crop protection products through both seed treatment and foliar applications.

 PREtec works by inducing natural defensive and metabolic responses in crop plants so that they suffer less harm from the usual stresses (like nematodes or disease) faced during a growing season.
 This is achieved by designing peptides that mimic the active sites of larger naturally-occurring proteins to which plants are evolved to respond defensively.

 These peptides are generally accepted as being safe to handle and having negligible toxicity.
 They do not leave any detectable residue and rapidly degrade so that they do not persist on the plant after application.
 For these reasons, PREtec peptides should be generally easier, cheaper and quicker to register for commercial use than most other agricultural chemicals.

-Variations on peptide structures are patentable and, within each of these “platforms”, it is possible to design and make a very large number of closely related peptide variants.
-Our first proprietary design platform, Innatus 3G, was introduced to partners in 2014–2015.
-In 2016, we presented the next two platforms – T-Rex 3G and Y-Max 3G.
-We continue to work on further patentable designs, which will be launched in due course.
+Novel variations in peptide structures and their use in agriculture are patentable.
+It is possible to design a very large number of closely related peptide variants.
+Our first proprietary peptide platform, Innatus 3G, was introduced to partners in 2014-15.
+In 2016, we presented the next two platforms – T-Rex 3G and Y-Max 3G each of which has biological activity which is distinct from but complements Innatus 3G.
+We continue to design peptides which will be evaluated and launched in due course.